Coronavirus (COVID-19) Preparedness Information Learn More

 Limited walk-in drug and alcohol testing; please call ahead

 UP Health System - Marquette's Occupational Medicine Program works for employers to include all aspects of the relationship between workplace factors and health.
 This includes physical, chemical, biological, social and psychological aspects.
-A specific and individualized program is developed to fit each client's needs, and includes all aspects of the relationship between workplace factors and health.
-This includes physical, chemical, biological, social and psychological aspects.
+A specific and individualized program is developed to fit each client's needs.

 Occupational medicine specialists evaluate and treat workplace injuries and illnesses, and render opinions as to the work-relatedness of a medical condition.
 Services include work-related physical examinations, surveillance exams required by the OSHA/MIOSHA Department of Transportation exams, urine drug and breath alcohol testing services, and fitness-for-duty evaluations (work restrictions).
 Occupational medicine specialists also provide appropriate referrals.

 Board Certified: Occupational Medicine